 When running disaster recovery using vSphere Replication, Site Recovery Manager prepares vSphere Replication storage for reprotect and you do not have to verify mirroring as you do with array-based replication.

 When you enable forced recovery when the protected site storage is still available, any outstanding changes on the protection site are not replicated to the recovery site before the sequence begins.
 Replication of the changes occurs according to the recovery point objective (RPO) period of the storage array.
 If a new virtual machine or template is added on the protection site and recovery is initiated before the storage RPO period has elapsed, the new virtual machine or template does not appear on the replicated datastore and is lost.
 To avoid losing the new virtual machine or template, wait until the end of the RPO period before running the recovery plan with forced recovery.

-To select forced recovery when running disaster recovery, you must enable the option recovery.forceRecovery in Advanced Settings on the recovery Site Recovery Manager server.
-In the Run Recovery Plan wizard, select the forced recovery option only in disaster recovery mode.
+To select forced recovery when running disaster recovery, you must enable the option recovery.forceRecovery in Advanced Settings on the Site Recovery Manager Server on the recovery site.
+In the Run Recovery Plan wizard, you can only select the forced recovery option in disaster recovery mode.
 It is not available for planned migration.

 After the forced recovery completes and you have verified the mirroring of the storage arrays, you can resolve the issue that necessitated the forced recovery.
 After you resolve the underlying issue, run planned migration on the recovery plan again, resolve any problems that occur, and rerun the plan until it finishes successfully.
 Running the recovery plan again does not affect the recovered virtual machines at the recovery site.